jlaundry/pihole-sentinel/README.md

 # pihole-sentinel

-A simple Python script and cron task to push Pi-Hole's FTL query DB into Azure Sentinel.
+A simple Python script and cron task to push Pi-Hole's FTL query log into Azure Sentinel.

+It copies the FTL database to /tmp (otherwise Pi-Hole can stop writing while read operations are in progress), and transforms the queries to Azure Sentinel Information Model [(ASIM)](https://docs.microsoft.com/en-us/azure/sentinel/dns-normalization-schema).
+Processed logs appear in the `Normalized_CL` table in the Log Analytics workspace.

 ## Setup